 - For fixed term exposures, the prolongation of the term with capitalization of interest should be considered in the estimated EAD in the term structure.

 - For revolving, as long as limit monitoring, cash advances and authorizations tracking are in place, no impact is expected.
-It worth noticing though that in recession periods, inactive revolving facilities may become activated, high default rates and high limit usages.
+It worth noticing though that in recession periods, inactive revolving facilities may become activated, with high default rates and high limit usages.

 Conclusion